From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Serving On-Disk Read-Hot Records

+\sys's two-tier design physically separates write-hot records from write-cold ones.
+However, this leads to poor performance when serving disk-resident read-hot records, as \sys would have to perform I/O each time such records are requested.
+To address this, we introduce a dedicated, in-memory read cache.

+We tightly integrate the read-cache with the hot-log index, by extending the hot-log index chains to span both the read-cache and the hot-log (Figure~\ref{fig:architecture}).
+Specifically, a hot-log index entry may now (optionally) point directly to a record in the read-cache, before continuing to point one (or more) hot-log records.
+The entry may also point to the hot-log directly, bypassing the read-cache altogether.
+Read-cache keeps \textit{replicas} of records originally located in the hot or cold log; the original records are never removed from their position in the log.
+Records already residing in-memory (e.g., hot-log in-memory region) are never inserted in the read-cache.

-Read cache is an in-memory record log, implemented as a separate \hlog, and thus only contains a mutable and a read-only region (Figure~\ref{fig:read-cache}).
-Records are inserted at the tail of the log (i.e., mutable region), and eventually evicted at the head (we describe the eviction process later).
-If a record residing in the read-only region of the read-cache is requested again by the user, we update its presence in the read-cache, by copying it to the tail of the log.
-This gives our record a second-chance, and ensures that the most read-hot records are never evicted.
-To this end, our read-cache behaves similarly to a Second-Chance FIFO cache~\cite{tanenbaum-os}.
+Read-cache is implemented as a separate in-memory \hlog, and thus contains only a mutable and a read-only (RO) region.
+Records are inserted at the log tail (i.e., mutable region), and eventually evicted at the head (i.e., RO region).
+If a record residing in the RO region is requested again by the user, we update its presence in the read-cache, by copying it to the log tail.
+This gives our record a second-chance (similar to Second-Change FIFO cache~\cite{tanenbaum-os}), and further ensures that the most read-hot records are never evicted.

-Adding records to the read-cache is achieved by extending the hot hash index chains to span both read-cache and hot log.
-In particular, the hot log index entries may now directly point to a record address in the read cache, which is typically followed by one (or more) records in the hot log.
-Note that in this case, \textit{at most one} record in each hash chain is read cache-resident (we plan to address this limitation in the future).
-An index entry may also directly point to an address in the hot log, bypassing the read-cache altogether.